bravetools/bravetools/docs/examples/deploy-ml-models.md

 Supervisor will launch the streamlit script on port 8501 and, in case our environment goes down, it will attempt to autostart the app.

 ## Configuring application environment
 Now it's time to package all of these little bits into a self-contained System Container!
 We begin with a [Bravefile](../../docs/bravefile) that describes our system with all of its dependencies.
-For this application we'll use Ubuntu 18.04 image from the [LXD image server](https://us.images.linuxcontainers.org/) and bundle in python3 and [supervisor](http://supervisord.org/index.html).
+For this application we'll use an Ubuntu 18.04 image from the [LXD image server](https://us.images.linuxcontainers.org/) and bundle in python3 and [supervisor](http://supervisord.org/index.html).

 ```yaml
 base: